0-Blu/StikFlash/README.md

 See the `Compatibility.md` file.

 ## Discord
-You can join my Discord server [here.](https://discord.gg/a6qxs97Gun)
+You can join our Discord server [here.](https://discord.gg/a6qxs97Gun)

 ## Contributors
 Credit to **nythepegasus** for adding xcconfigs.